AILabSDU/Workstation/README.md

 4. Detach from a tmux session, which will keep running by typing ```Ctrl+b``` and then ```d```
 5. To attach back to the session go to terminal and type ```tmux attach mysession```
-6. To kill a session on tmux type ```Ctrl+x``` and press ```y```
+6. To kill a session on tmux type ```Ctrl+x``` and press ```y``` Please refer here to get a full list of [tmux commands](https://tmuxcheatsheet.com/)

 ## Learn GPU usage